2023 Pakistan Super League: Marketing

-The season's logo variant was unveiled on 26 January with the hashtags #HBLPSL8 and #SabSitarayHamaray being used for promotion on social media; latter being the official anthem.
+The season's logo variant was unveiled on 26 January with the hashtags #HBLPSL8 (Note: Official nomenclature) and #SabSitarayHamaray being used for promotion on social media; latter being the official anthem.
 Previously, the slogan for this season had been 'Soch Hai Apki' but was later changed.

 Trophy

 The trophy for this season, named Supernova, was unveiled on 9 February 2023.
 It was entirely made in Pakistan by Lahore-based Mahfooz Jewellers.

 League stage

 Format

 Each team played every other team twice in the league stage of the tournament in a double round robin.
 Following the group stage, the top four teams qualified for the playoff stage of the tournament.